 The newer drugs available today cure up to

 These new drugs are called direct-acting antivirals (DAAs).
 The U.S. Food and Drug Administration (FDA) approved the first of these medications for HCV treatment in 2011.
 Several more medications have been approved since that time.

 DAAs may be used alone or, very often, in combination with other drugs.
 Most are available in pill form.
 Typically, these pills have far fewer side effects than previous treatment options.

-Private insurance companies, insurance companies that administer state Medicaid and Medicare plans, and the Veterans Administration negotiate drug prices directly with the pharmaceutical manufacturers.
-They also have their own criteria for who will receive treatment.
-These criteria may be based on:
+Many people who require HCV medications get financial assistance from private insurance companies, insurance companies that administer state Medicaid and Medicare plans, and the Veterans Administration.
+These groups negotiate drug prices directly with the pharmaceutical manufacturers and don’t pay full price for the drugs.

 - the severity of liver disease

-- abstinence from alcohol and drug use
+- whether the person avoids alcohol and drug use

 - the life expectancy of the person seeking treatment

 - whether less expensive treatments could be used first

 - the presence of other diseases that contribute to liver damage

 Most insurers require pre-authorization for HCV treatments.
 The authorization process can be extensive.
 Essentially, you must be sick enough to meet the criteria established by your insurer.
 As a result, only a percentage of people who could be receiving these medications are getting them.
 However, with the new DAAs, coverage seems to be expanding.

 Based on your insurance provider, some companies will only pay for treatment if you have cirrhosis of the liver or bridging fibrosis, which is a thickening and scarring of the liver.